We reached the gym on Sixth Street. A well-manicured man in a fitted jogging suit stood inside by the door, waiting for something.

 I strolled toward the restaurant, mentally preparing myself for a few hours with Leo and his testosterone-filled teammates.
-Rugby players are a rowdy self-absorbed bunch, and it doesn’t help most of the guys on the team are Irish.
+Rugby players were a rowdy self-absorbed bunch, and it didn’t help that most of the guys on the team were Irish.

-Old nursery rhymes from my bedtime stories as a child began to flood my brain like an earworm I couldn’t shake.
+Old nursery rhymes from my bedtime stories as a child flooded my brain like an earworm I couldn’t shake.

 One witch at the door, one witch at the gate.
 One soldier at the ready, one soldier in the grave.
 One to armor flesh and one to watch the soul.
 Keep vigil always on the narrow road home.